 Prevention: The Single Most Life-Saving Step

-The vast majority of the 1,538 deaths reported in TÜİK's "Statistics on Children, 2024" stem from preventable external causes [5].
+The vast majority of the 1,538 deaths reported in the Turkish Statistical Institute (TÜİK) "Statistics on Children, 2024" bulletin stem from preventable external causes [5].
 The Turkish Red Crescent First Aid Unit's pediatric reference prioritizes four points for the home: medication and cleaning-product locks, outlet covers and a hot-water temperature limit, a safe play area, and uninterrupted pool/bath supervision [9].
 Add to this:

 - A child under 12 must travel in the rear seat of the car, in an age- and weight-appropriate child seat.